ajowi/ajowi.github.io/_posts/2013-09-11-science-hackday-nairobi.md

 ![Machine Learning in Action](http://davidajowi.com/images/ml.png)

-I am still palying around with this data and code and hopefully in a future post I will get an opportunity explain the plots and behaviour of the LHC dataset.
+I am still playing around with this data, hopefully in a future post I will get an opportunity explain the plots and behaviour of the LHC dataset.

-A list of tools used in this project and source code can be found at [SHD Nairobi 2013 Machine Learning](https://github.com/ajowi/shdnbi2013_machinelearning) page on GitHub.
+A list of tools we used and source code are available at [SHD Nairobi 2013 Machine Learning](https://github.com/ajowi/shdnbi2013_machinelearning) page on GitHub.
+Feel free to fork.

-**SHD Nairobi 2014**
+##SHD Nairobi 2014##

-Am already psyched up for SHD Nairobi 2014.
+Am already psyched up for upcoming SHD Nairobi.
 As always looking forward to learning new ways of doing things and making new friends.
 See you at SHD Nairobi 2014.